PyChina/weekly/content/Issue/issue-389.md

 - [用 Python zip() 函数进行并行迭代](https://pycoders.com/link/2634/web)
     + REAL PYTHON

-How to use Python’s built-in zip() function to solve common programming problems.
-You’ll learn how to traverse multiple iterables in parallel and create dictionaries with just a few lines of code.
+How to use Python's built-in zip() function to solve common programming problems.
+You'll learn how to traverse multiple iterables in parallel and create dictionaries with just a few lines of code.

 - [2020年之后RHEL如何支持Python 2?](https://pycoders.com/link/2630/web)
     + REDHAT.COM

-What the Py 2.x end-of-life deadline means in practice, e.g. “Just because the PSF consider Python 2 unsupported does not mean that Python 2 is unsupported within RHEL.”
+What the Py 2.x end-of-life deadline means in practice, e.g. "Just because the PSF consider Python 2 unsupported does not mean that Python 2 is unsupported within RHEL."
 Also see the related discussion on Hacker News.

 (`是也乎:`